by R.J. Jacob

 Donovan’s concept of the “perimeter” sees human conflict as an inborn pattern fixed into existence, an inextricable feature of anthropological human nature.
 The tactical gang ethos can be used to reach a state of the pre-rational to where we can explore our instincts and passions rather than building men and building civilization on fear and denial.
 In separating masculinity (Being Good At Being A Man) from ideal (Being A Good Man), Donovan formulates a Nietzschean critique of society’s “Good Man” as a “well behaved slave” serving his masters.
 Men surrender to the humanist, feminine moral imperative which restricts the desires of men.
 It creates an acceptable zone for manliness, and by doing so, the imperative structure now has a system of governance.
 Ruling classes then use feminism and pacifism to serve their interests by selling The Good Man Masculinity to control the way in which men exist in this world.
 The modern world view is a world devoid of manhood, replaced by an ideal, and the “moralizers of masculinity” use moral evaluation to infect men with self denial and raise everything that lowers men to the ideal.
 If you buy into the ideal, others gain power over you through the changes made by the values.
 This is slave morality.
 Men begin working for a new reproductive interest.
 Donovan’s description of the “globalist bonobo masturbating society” is probably the best end-game example of slave morality/emasculation I’ve seen thus far.
 It is the result of a long homogenous form of activity of one kind of feminized man.
 It is the male experience of being utterly powerless, and the most desperate embitterment against existence for men.
 The bonobo masturbation society is a challenge to any anarchist stuck in the linear assumption of history that progression of society is unfolding in a process towards “goodness” or perfection.
 Donovan shows us what it might look like to reach the state of perfection — to access a world in which men live a life where they are no longer a threat to any other human.

-Anarchists can take notes from the The Way of Men.
 One of the most tragic things about the anarchist movement is that it has squandered it’s historical fearsome image.
-What was once the most deadly movement of the 19th century has become a large sisterhood of saps, yogurt eaters, hipsters, and humanoids.
 The original anarchists had killed an American President, a French President, the Russian head of state, the Austrian head of state, and the Spanish Prime Minister.
-How did anarchists go from killer men to rainbow banner activists?
+How did the anarchists go from killers to gay rights sctivists?
 How did they go from having public leaders like the all-terrifying Mikhail Bakunin to the gentle speaking Noam Chomsky?
 Why are anarchists trying to turn the world into a giant hospital with everyone as everyone else’s nurse?
-It is in Donovan’s natural framework of accepted manliness and tactical gang virtue that illustrates where lay the real power of the anarchist’s appeal — in his masculinity.
-The anarchic gangsters and outlaws of the Old West may not have been “good men,” but in the words of Charles Portis, they had “true grit.”
+It is in Donovan’s natural framework of unacceptable manliness and tactical gang virtue that illustrates where lay the real power of the anarchist’s appeal — in his masculinity.
+The anarchic gangsters and outlaws of the Old West may not have been “good men,” but in the words of Charles Portis, they had “true grit.”.

 By the end of the book, you’ll want Donovan in your gang.